inlab-geo/inlab-apptainer/README.md

 ## Using the singularity image to run the cofi-examples

-An immutable singularity image file can be built by runing the following command.
+An immutable singularity image file `inlab.sif` can be built from the `inlab.def` file by runing the following command.

 ```
 apptainer build inlab.sif inlab.def